Collegium Vocale Gent - NOSPR

 Collegium Vocale Gent

 Under Philippe Herreweghe’s direction, Collegium Vocale Gent has built up an impressive discography with more than 100 recordings, most of them with the Harmonia Mundi France and Virgin Classics labels.
-In 2010, Philippe Herreweghe started his own label φ (phi) together with Outhere Music in order to give himself full artistic freedom to build up a rich and varied catalogue.
+In 2010, Philippe Herreweghe started his label φ (phi) together with Outhere Music to give himself full artistic freedom to build up a rich and varied catalogue.
 Since then some 20 new recordings with vocal music by Bach, Beethoven, Brahms, Dvorak, Gesualdo, Haydn or Victoria have become available.
 Recent recordings include J.S.Bach’s Johannes-Passion (LPH 031) and Anton Bruckner’s magnificent Te Deum and Second Mass (LPH34).
-Meanwhile the ensemble recorded Franz Lizst’s Via crucis with Reinbert de Leeuw on the ά label (ALPHA 390).
+Meanwhile the ensemble recorded Franz Lizst’s Via Crucis with Reinbert de Leeuw on the ά label (ALPHA 390).

-Collegium Vocale Gent enjoys the financial support of the Flemish Community, the city of Ghent and Belgium’s National Lottery.
+Collegium Vocale Gent enjoys the financial support of the Flemish Community, the city of Ghent, and Belgium’s National Lottery.